 Puma Turin History

-One of the most distinguished shoe and sportswear brands, Puma started off with a soccer shoe called the Atom.
-The shoe was the first soccer boot that had studs screwed into the outsole for better traction on the field.
-This started Puma’s path as one of the first and foremost producers of superior soccer shoes.
+One of the most distinguished shoe and sportswear brands, Puma started with a soccer shoe called the "Atom."
+It was the first soccer shoe that had studs screwed into the outsole for better traction on the field.
+This started Puma's path as one of the first and foremost producers of superior soccer shoes.

 In 1957, Puma successfully patented the “Formstrip.”
 This almost unassuming overlay was instrumental in giving Puma shoes exceptional hold and support.
 It is now a trademark of Puma that is almost present in all the shoes they produce.

-Fast forward to this year, Puma’s affinity for soccer shoes, albeit with a more lifestyle flair continues in the unveiling of the Puma Turin.
+Fast forward to recent years, Puma’s affinity for soccer shoes, albeit with a more lifestyle flair continues in the unveiling of the Puma Turin sneakers.
 The now famous and bold Formstrip still covers the sides of this shoe.
 The Puma Turin is basically a fusion of the things that have made Puma such a major player in the lifestyle and performance footwear categories.

 Puma Turin Style

-The Puma Turin is a low-top, lace-up, football-inspired sneaker characterized by a soft synthetic leather material on the upper, rubber outsole, and Puma brandings at the tongue and lateral sides.
-It exudes a classic, timeless look, making it ideal for either sporty or casual wear.
+The Puma Turin is a low-top football-inspired sneaker characterized by a soft synthetic leather material on the upper, lace-up closure system, rubber outsole, and signature Puma brandings on the tongue and lateral sides.
+As based on some of Puma's iconic silhouettes of all time, the Turin exudes a classic and timeless look that makes it suitable for either sporty or casual wear.

 Fit & Sizing

-The Puma Turin is a unisex style, but only runs in men’s sizes which range from 4 to 14, half sizes included.
+The unisex Puma Turin only runs in men’s sizes that range from 4 to 14, half sizes included.
 For women’s sizing, orders should be 1.5 sizes down from one’s usual size.
-The fit is generally true to size for those with normal foot width as this shoe is a bit narrow especially in the toe box.
+The fit is generally true to size for those with standard foot width as this shoe is a bit narrow especially in the toe box.

-Definitely a classic, the Puma Turin has a minimal design.
+The Puma Turin shoes boast a minimal design, only proving what a true classic shoe should be.
 The toe box is rounded with a distinguishable rubber toe bumper.
-The heel part bears the Puma Cat logo.
+Its heel part bears the Puma Jumping Cat logo.
 On the lateral sides can be found the bold Puma Formstrip and the Puma No. 1 logo.
 The tongue also displays the Puma No. 1 logo.
 The Turin also features a lace closure for a snug fit and a rubber outsole for grip.

-- The Puma Turin has a suede variation called as the Puma Turin Suede.
+- The Puma Turin men’s shoes have a suede variation called the Puma Turin Suede.
 Other Turin variations include the Puma Turin NL, the Puma Turin JR, the Turin Preschool, and the Turin AC Kids.